-So, I am sitting at the back of class between a boy I get on well with and an annoying girl who has a plastic spider for a pencil case – I don’t like spiders.
+So, I am sitting at the back of class between a boy I get on well with and an annoying girl who has a plastic spider for a pencil case.
+I don’t like spiders.
 Children wander to the chalkboard to draw rudimentary family trees.
-I watch them, fingers covered in dusty white chalk, faces concentrating, trying to remember who is related to whom.
-There is a knotty feeling inside my chest and my stomach feels like a fizzy bottle of pop.
-I don’t know why I feel as I do, but as people walk back to desks and the teacher starts asking them questions one by one, I think I might actually be sick on the table.
+I watch them, their fingers covered in dusty white chalk, faces puckered in concentration, trying to remember who is related to whom.
+There is a knotty feeling inside my chest and my stomach feels like a fizzy bottle of lemonade.
+I don’t know why I feel as I do, but as people walk back to desks and the teacher starts asking them questions one by one, I think I might be sick on the table.

 Eventually I am called.
 I shuffle to the front of class, my cheeks tight balls of pink.
-I hold the chalk – warm from so many sweaty hands.
+I hold the chalk, warm from umpteen sweaty hands.
 I stare at the board.
-My thoughts whirr in my head like the typewriter in the secretaries office.
+My thoughts whirr in my head like the typewriter in the secretary’s office.
 I draw a long, straight line and stop.
 I look across at the teacher who stands with her hands on her plump hips, an old rag in her hand.
 I hear children behind me begin to fidget.
-I start to sob.
+I start to cry.

 After school, my mother was called into the classroom.
-When I’d begun to sob, the teacher, an cantankerous old bat – reminiscent of Miss Trunchbull – had stomped across to me with an impatient face and informed me of my immaturity and silliness.
+When I’d begun to sob, the teacher, a cantankerous old bat reminiscent of Miss Trunchbull had stomped across to me with an impatient face and informed me of my silliness.
 Mother, who of course loved the word silly, joined in upon her arrival, and she may have continued except for the fact her mouth stopped working when the teacher told her the whole class now knew of the ‘adopted situation.’

-The idea that my mother could be seen as ‘my adopted mother’ rather than ‘my mother’ appeared too much to bear – a climb down in the social hierarchy, a loss of standing in the school community in which she spent most of her time.
-Never having come to terms with her own infertility, not having worked through the emotions or understood how it impacted on her sense of self as a wife or as a once hopeful mother, she carried a deep pain within her – a mixture of rage, disappointment, resentment, jealousy and shame and all the corners of her broken dreams.
+The idea that my mother could be ‘my adopted mother’ rather than ‘my mother’ appeared too much to bear, a climb down in the social hierarchy, a loss of standing in the school community in which she spent most of her time.
+Never having come to terms with her own infertility, not having worked through the emotions or understood how it impacted on her sense of self as a wife or as a once hopeful mother, she carried a deep pain within her, a mixture of rage, disappointment, resentment, jealousy and shame and all the corners of her broken dreams.

-Closed adoption creates precise paths for each person to walk, deemed necessary so that all of those who are part of the triad can move forwards without friction or trouble.
+Closed adoption creates precise paths for each person to walk, deemed necessary so each individual can move forwards without friction or trouble.
 In the 70s, my mum would have been told to ‘get on with her life’ and ‘put it all behind her’ and assured by social workers that I would be going to a good family.
-My adopted parents would have loved fulfilling the role of earnest respectability, after all, mother loved arranging and rearranging the outward appearance of her family like a stage set, making sure all secrets and unappetising titbits of life were hidden behind a powdered face and a crimson lip.
+My adopted parents would have loved fulfilling the role of earnest respectability, after all, mother loved arranging and rearranging the outward appearance of her family like a stage set, making sure all secrets and unappetizing titbits of life were hidden behind a powdered face and a crimson lip.

-Being adopted is tricky enough to navigate but just like biological families, adopted families too have their own neurosis, their own wounds and hurts, a lifetime of personality and behaviours shaped by all they have experienced.
+Being adopted is tricky enough to navigate but just like biological families, adopted families have their own neurosis, their own wounds and hurts, a lifetime of personality and behaviours shaped by all they have experienced.
 We are not a new page as adopted kids but not a full story either and our adoptive parents are more akin to a novel read three quarters of the way through.
-As they begin the next chapter, so it is we try and read the same text and see if we can somehow fit into their well read story.
+As they begin the next chapter, we try and read the same text to see if we can somehow fit into their well-read story.